laurent22/joplin/README.md

 - [Download Poedit](https://poedit.net/), the translation editor, and install it.
 - [Download the file to be translated](https://raw.githubusercontent.com/laurent22/joplin/master/CliClient/locales/joplin.pot).
-- In Poedit, open this .pot file, go into the Catalog menu and click Configuration.
+- In Poedit, open this .pot file, go into the Catalogue menu and click Configuration.
 Change "Country" and "Language" to your own country and language.
 - From then you can translate the file.
 - Once it is done, please [open a pull request](https://github.com/laurent22/joplin/pulls) and add the file to it.